-The Story Behind the Trends- The NI average has dropped from 84.6% in June 11 to 82.8% in June 12.
-Castlereagh has been consistently above the NI average and Belfast consistently below.
+The Story Behind the Trends - The NI average has dropped from 84.6% in June 11 to 77.1% in June 13.
+Castlereagh has been consistently above the NI average and Belfast consistently below .
+Please Note: Due to a different assessment procedure information is only available at Level 4 or above.
+Level 5's are contained within the Level 4 or above information from June 2013.